-Graphic designers often ask how I made the switch to self-employment.
-Here's a quick overview of that period in my life in 2004/05.
+I'm often asked how I made the switch to self-employment.
+Here's a snapshot of that time in my life in 2004/05.

-Starting out with a retainer client was vital to my success, and while those three days per week brought in just enough cash to get me by, they allowed plenty of time to work on the build of my website and blog (my main self-promotion tool).
+Looking back, starting in self-employment with a retainer client was vital, and while those three days a week brought in just enough money to pay the bills, they allowed plenty of time to work on building my website and blog (my main self-promotion tool).

 It’s been quite a few years since I worked on any projects for Myeloma UK, but it’s brilliant to see the difference the team continues to make for people with myeloma.